 You can deduct the following expenses only as miscellaneous itemized deductions on Schedule A (Form 1040).
-You can claim them only to the extent that the total you claim is more than 2% of your adjusted gross income.
-This means you figure your deduction by subtracting 2% of your adjusted gross income from the total amount of these expenses.
-You can find your adjusted gross income on line 32, Form 1040.
+You can claim the amount of expenses that is more than 2% of your adjusted gross income.
+You figure your deduction on Schedule A (Form 1040) by subtracting 2% of your adjusted gross income from the total amount of these expenses.
+You can find your adjusted gross income on line 31, Form 1040.

 Generally, you apply the 2% limit after you apply any other deduction limit (such as the 50% limit on business-related meals and entertainment).
-See the example under How to Report, later, for more information on applying the limit.
+See the example under How To Report, later, for more information on applying the limit.

 Deductions subject to the 2% limit are discussed in the two general categories that are shown on Schedule A (Form 1040): unreimbursed employee expenses and other expenses.
-See How to Report, later, for more information on reporting your employee expenses.
+See How To Report, later, for more information on reporting your employee expenses.

 Exception for performing artists.
-If you are a qualified performing artist, you may be able to deduct your employee business expenses as an adjustment to gross income rather than as a miscellaneous itemized deduction.
-See Performing Artists, later.
+If you are a qualified performing artist, you may be able to deduct your employee business expenses as an adjustment to income rather than as a miscellaneous itemized deduction.
+See Performing Artists under Deductions Not Subject to the 2% Limit, later.

-Exception for impairment-related work ex-
+Exception for impairment-related work expenses.

-penses.
 If you have a physical or mental disability, certain expenses you incur that allow you to work may not be subject to the 2% limit.
 See Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, later.